Air000/yolov3_to_edgetpu/README.md

 ___
 # Conversion guide

-### 1 - Convert darknet .weights to Keras model
+### 1 - Convert darknet .weights to .tflite model
 The network can be trained using either the original darknet implementation (https://github.com/pjreddie/darknet) or one of its forks (e.g. https://github.com/AlexeyAB/darknet).

+To run on Edge TPU, we need to convert the Keras model to TF-Lite and apply post-training full integer quantization. https://www.tensorflow.org/lite/performance/post_training_quantization.

 **Important note:** The Edge TPU does not support the Leaky ReLU function, so it should be replaced by the regular ReLU. (https://coral.ai/docs/edgetpu/models-intro/#supported-operations)

-The darknet weights can be converted to a Keras model using: https://github.com/qqwweee/keras-yolo3.
-However, this implementation doesn't support the regular ReLU function.
-Additionally, the TF-Lite conversion later also requires the input shape to be explicit (instead of `None`).
-So, I've made a fork with the (stupidly simple) required modifications here: https://github.com/guichristmann/keras-yolo3.

-    python convert.py tiny-yolo-cfg.cfg darknet-weights.weights keras-filename.h5
+    python yolov3_to_edgetpu.py tiny-yolo-cfg.cfg darknet-weights.weights output-filename.tflite

-### 2 - Convert Keras to TF-Lite model with full integer quantization.
-To run on Edge TPU, we need to convert the Keras model to TF-Lite and apply post-training full integer quantization. https://www.tensorflow.org/lite/performance/post_training_quantization.

-    python keras_to_tflite_quant.py keras-model.h5 output-filename.tflite

-**Note**: The quantization of the `RESIZE_NEAREST_NEIGHBOR` op is only supported in Tensorflow 2.0 nightly packages as of now, so you need use that version for thconversion.
+**Note**: The quantization of the `RESIZE_NEAREST_NEIGHBOR (version 2)` op is only supported in Tensorflow 2.0 nightly packages as of now, so you need use that version for thconversion.

-    pip install tf-nightly
+    pip install tf-nightly-cpu==2.2.0.dev20200301

-### 3 - Compile with Edge TPU compiler
+### 2 - Compile with Edge TPU compiler
 Install the Edge TPU library and compiler: https://coral.ai/docs/edgetpu/compiler/.

 Run the compiler on the TF-Lite quantized model: